covid19-hg/covid19hg/src/pages/about/index.md

 #### B:1 Data resources – Retrospective studies/existing biobanks

 From biobanks with existing significant genetic data and active connections to health systems, there is an opportunity to opportunistically and rapidly develop a genetic study on susceptibility and severity.
-For example, in Finland with the national network of biobanks covering each hospital district, it is possible to acquire almost 'real-time' updates on COVID-19 status of individuals already in FinnGen.
 For this group of studies we will use the structure that has already been put in place by the [Global Biobank Meta-analysis Initiative](https://www.globalbiobankmeta.org/).

 We don’t expect that this group of studies will be able to share individual-level data and is likely that the analyses will be done by each participant center and meta-analyzed.
 Such efforts may happen quickly with relatively small numbers of cases so we encourage all to update case numbers in existing biobank studies, and when available summary statistics from analyses completed, as soon as they are available and aim to update weekly if possible.